sighupio/fury-kubernetes-monitoring/examples/prometheus-alertmanager-externalUrl/README.md

 # Prometheus AlertManager External URL

-This example shows how to add external URLs to access Prometheus expression browser and AlertManager dashboard`.
+This example shows how to add external URLs to access Prometheus expression browser and AlertManager dashboard.

 1. Replace `externalUrl` field's value with your desired URLs for Prometheus and Alertmanager resources in `prometheus-alertmanager-externalUrl.yml`.